gvwilson/sensibleadventures/nardica/nardica.md

-They were halfway across the harbor when a klaxon blared *brrrap! brrrap!* Iffy ran to the stern in time to see a flock of drones converge on a pier six along from where the *Guinevere* had been berthed.
-A single ship lay alongside it, long and low and gray and dangerous---the *Taroona*.
+They were halfway across the harbor when a klaxon blared *brrrap! brrrap!* Iffy ran to the stern in time to see a flock of drones converge on a pier six along from where the *Guinevere* had been berthed, careful to keep their distance so as not to attract attention and destruction from anything in orbit.

+A single ship lay alongside the pier, long and low and gray and dangerous---the *Taroona*.
 Iffy shaded her eyes with her hand.
 The ship looked like it was casting off, but no, a pair of Marine boats were blocking her path, and a platoon of blue-armored figures were trotting toward the pier.
 Whatever else happened, it didn't look like they'd have to worry about that particular bunch of Aussie pirates.

 Still, the tension in Iffy's shoulders didn't easy until they rounded the broken-backed carrier that was Halley's seawall a few minutes later and the